metabase/metabase/docs/questions/query-builder/expressions/now.md

 SELECT CURRENT_TIMESTAMP AT TIME ZONE 'EST'
 ```

-If you don't have a report time zone, you'll get `now` in UTC:
+If you don't have a report time zone, you'll get `now` in your database's time zone, UTC:

 ```sql
 SELECT CURRENT_TIMESTAMP AT TIME ZONE 'UTC'